elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/abstract-factory-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> It is also helpful to know the Abstract Factory pattern, which aims to encapsulate a group of individual factories with a common goal.
-It separates the details of the implementation of a set of objects from their general usage.<br/><br/>
+      <strong>Interview Response:</strong> It's also a good idea to be familiar with the Abstract Factory design.
+Which seeks to encapsulate a set of independent factories with a similar purpose, and it separates the details of implementing a set of objects from their general usage.<br/><br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />